Finance & General Purposes Sub-Committee: November 21st 1919

 Your Committee have for some time been desirous of obtaining suitable premises for a permanent Branch Bank in the Stirchley District, the premises now used for the Evening Branch being inadequate for the purpose.

-They have been successful in securing property which they are of opinion will answer their needs.
+They have been successful in securing property which they are of opinion will answer their needs, such property being indicated by pink colouring on the attached plan.

 The property is freehold and is situate at 1505 and 1507 Pershore Road, Stirchley.
 It consists of two shops and dwelling houses.
 Vacant possession can be obtained of No 1507 and No 1505 is let at a rental of £41.
 15s.
 0d. per annum, plus rates.